 Wednesday: Tuscan Bread Soup with Grilled Cheese

 I made this for a dear friend that was visiting from far way.
 Years ago, we spent a summer together in Italy so this was my nod to that time.
 Unfortunately, her flights were delayed over and over.
 This soup kept beautifully.
 Once she had a glass of wine and tucked into this hearty tomato soup, she sighed “I feel like I’m home.”
-The grilled cheese is a new house favorite that was invented by chopping up some stuff I found in the fridge.
+The grilled is a new house favorite that was invented by chopping up some stuff I found in the fridge.

 Serves: 4 Prep: 30(mostly inactive) Cooking: 40